Library By-Laws

 In case of any vacancy by any Officer, except the Director, a successor to fill the unexpired portion of the term may be elected by a majority vote of the Board.

 Section 6.
-President: Power and Duties
+President: Powers and Duties

 1. Presides at Board meetings.